- Black Tip & Silver Tip Wheat | Key Growing Information

 'Green Drops' (Panicum violaceum) - Key Growing Information

-SOWING: Direct seed (recommended) - Sow after last frost, 1/8" deep; cover lightly.
-Transplant - Sow into 72 to 50-cell flats 4-6 weeks before last frost.
-Transplant out after last frost.
+SOWING: Direct seed (recommended) - Sow 1/8" deep; cover lightly.
+Transplant - Sow into 72 to 50-cell flats 4-6 weeks before planting out.

 LIGHT PREFERENCE: Sun.